openthread/wpantund/README.md

         inet6 fd09:717a:ef22::9a5d:5d1e:5527:5fc8 prefixlen 64

-If compiled with `libreadline` or `libedit`, `wpanctl` supports an interactive console, which is very convenient.
-All commands support online help: simply type `help` to get a list of supported commands, or add `-h` to a command to get help with that specific command.
+If compiled with `libreadline` or `libedit`, `wpanctl` supports an convenient interactive console.
+All commands support online help: type `help` to get a list of supported commands, or add `-h` to a command to get help with that specific command.

-See the wiki for more information: <https://github.com/openthread/wpantund/wiki>
+For more information, see the wiki: <https://github.com/openthread/wpantund/wiki>

 [5]: ./src/wpantund/wpantund.conf